cmaureir/cpython_tutorial/README.md

-# Understanding and expanding Python: hand-on experience with the Python internals
+# Understanding and expanding Python: hands-on experience with the Python internals

 On this tutorial you will learn to: